ab-412-bansal/Github-Automation/data/summaries/ab-412-bansal__AlgoVision_summary.md

 - **Open PRs:** 0
 - **Open Issues:** 0
-- **Recent Commits (30d):** 0
+- **Recent Commits (3d):** 0

 ---

 ## 📝 Open Pull Requests

-No open pull requests.
+No open pull requests in the last 3 days.

 ---

 ## 🕑 Pull Request History

-No pull request history.
+No pull request history in the last 3 days.

 ---

 ## ❗ Open Issues

-No open issues.
+No open issues in the last 3 days.

 ---

 ## 📈 Recent Commits

-No recent commits.
+No recent commits in the last 3 days.

 ---